PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 09:56:16
+Last updated: 2024-04-06 09:56:52
-Random Quote: May his death satisfy you. - Gustavo Fring
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco